Now Offering Florida OrthoCare Telemedicine Virtual Visits

 Meet David Rondon, M.D.

-Meet Dr. David Rondon – Board Certified Orthopedic Surgeon in Palm Beach County
+Meet Dr. David Rondon – Board Certified Orthopedic Surgeon in Palm Beach Gardens, West Palm Beach and Jupiter

 Dr. David Rondon is a Board Certified Orthopedic Surgeon specializing in robotic assisted total knees, hip replacements, arthroscopic knee and shoulder surgery.
 Dr. Rondon has been a practicing orthopedic surgeon in Palm Beach County for over 25 years where he has gained experience and skills in all facets of orthopaedic surgery including fracture care, arthroscopy, operative and nonoperative management of musculoskeletal injuries.
 Some common treatments performed by Dr. Rondon include but not limited to Viscosupplementation Treatment for knee arthritis, shoulder replacement, ankle surgery and the evaluation and treatment of neck and back problems.
 Dr. Rondon also treats pediatric fractures.